soffes/blog/published/2008-08-24-yay-for-rss-and-kohana/yay-for-rss-and-kohana.markdown

+---
-# Yay For RSS and Kohana
+title: Yay For RSS and Kohana
+categories: meta development web php
+---

 So I just put together some code real quick for building my RSS feed.
 I think I am finally going to make my own engine in [Kohana](http://kohanaphp.com) like I've talked about for so long.